In a hurry? TL;DR

 Key Takeaways

-- Evolution: Intelligence is the speed at which you update your worldview.
+- Evolution: Intellectual prowess is measured by the speed and effectiveness with which you update your worldview.

-- Humility: The smartest people are the most willing to change their minds.
+- Humility: The most intelligent individuals are often those most willing to change their minds when presented with new evidence.

-- Survival: Success belongs to those who can navigate new realities effortlessly.
+- Survival: Success and relevance belong to those who can navigate and thrive within new and evolving realities.

 Historical Context